B&G Sweet Heat Peppers is owned by Bob and Gail Emmons.

 In 2011 Bob received an email from a good family friend.
 Attached was the recipe for Candied Jalapenos and note saying, “These sounds like the peppers we use to order.”

-At this point in Bob’s life he was recently divorced and a Branch Manager of a bank in Ritzville, Washington, as small town in Eastern Washington.
+At this point in Bob’s life he was recently divorced and a Branch Manager of a bank in Ritzville, Washington, a small town in Eastern Washington.
 Bob decided to give the recipe a try and started to experiment and making changes, overtime he developed the perfect blend of sweet and hot.
 Bob started making the peppers for friends and family.
 He also discovered that the leftover liquid from the peppers made a great marinade.

-At this point in the story we wish we could say Bob gave Gail a jar of peppers and they feel in love, but that’s not quit how it happened.
+At this point in the story we wish we could say Bob gave Gail a jar of peppers and they fell in love, but that’s not quit how it happened.
 The true story is Gail was also a Branch Manager for the same bank in Spokane about 50 miles to the east of where Bob worked.
 We will skip our love story but that was the beginning of B&G (Bob and Gail).